 Camelback shrimp do breed in the home aquarium, but raising the young is very challenging.
 Mating occurs soon after a molt.
 Mating occurs with the male at a right angle to the female, transferring a package of sperm to a specialized receptacle on the female’s abdomen.
 Six to 20 hours after mating, the female begins to produce a large number of eggs, which she carries under her abdomen.
 After developing, the eggs are released and eventually hatch into larvae.

 Camelback shrimp needs to undergo molting as it grows.
 Molting is a process in which Rhynchocinetes uritai sheds its current and tight exoskeleton to replace it with a new and larger one.
 Camelback shrimp molt at night.
 The shrimp lies on its back to shed its old exoskeleton.
-The new exoskeleton is then secreted by its body which forms and hardens completely in a few hours time.
+The new exoskeleton is then secreted by its body, which forms and hardens completely in a few hours.
 The shrimp probably feels vulnerable without its outer shell, so it usually hides in rock crevices or rock caves during the molting process to allow the new exoskeleton to form and completely harden.